Home

 Sam Price-Rees with one of the bluetongue lizards she has been radio-tracking.

-Jai Thomas is conducting a similar study with the much larger yellow-spotted goanna.
+Jai Thomas with the larger yellow-spotted goanna.